FreeFlow Lockout Matrix

 The Flagged Ironmen Matrix Prototype

-The original Ironmen Matrix.
-Milled by Duane Parsons in collaboration with Rich Telford, who used the gun for actual play.
+The ORIGINAL #1 Ironmen Matrix.
+Milled by Duane Parsons in collaboration with Rich Telford.
 Has 'Flags' milled on the side instead of the typical 'tear drops' seen on all the other Ironmen's.
 Custom frame, bolt, breech, etc.

 The original design had something that looked like flags on the side but, after producing that, the team came up with the 3 teardrops instead for the production guns.